AvarianKnight/pma-voice/README.md

 # Config

+### PLEASE NOTE: Any keybind changes only affect new players, if you want to change your key bind go to Key Bindings -> FiveM -> Look for keybinds under 'pma-voice'.

 All of the config is done via ConVars in order to streamline the process.

 The ints are used like a boolean to 0 would be false, 1 true.